Striving for zero environmental impact

 Our expert says

-Plastic pollution is a major threat to the well-being of the planet, especially the oceans and the sea life that inhabits them.
+Plastic pollution is a major threat to our planet and all that inhabit it, especially within the oceans.
 To tackle this, we believe there is an urgent need to reduce the impact of packaging on the environment.
 Using our research capabilities to develop new solutions, we aim to be a leader in developing the most sustainable packaging for our food and beverage products.

 Acting on climate change

 Climate change is one of the most important global issues of our time.
-It causes extreme weather events that impact a range of factors, from water availability and growing conditions to migration patterns.
+It is already apparent in changing weather patterns, more extreme climate events and changes in resource availability.
 As a global food and beverage company, we are heavily impacted by climate change.
-Reducing greenhouse gas (GHG) emissions, switching to renewable energy sources and taking other actions to mitigate the effects of climate change is necessary to help ensure the ongoing success of our own business and those in our supply chain, as well as protecting the world around us.
-In September 2019, we committed to achieving zero greenhouse gas emissions across our value chain by 2050.
+Reducing greenhouse gas (GHG) emissions, switching to renewable energy sources and taking other actions to mitigate the effects of climate change are necessary to help ensure the ongoing success of our own business and those in our supply chain, as well as protecting the world around us.
+In September 2019, we committed to achieving zero GHG emissions across our value chain by 2050.

 Protecting natural capital

-Our raw material supplies depend on the natural environment: land, soil, trees and water.
+Preserving natural capital is crucial for safeguarding our supply of raw materials and the future of our business.
 We work collaboratively to protect the health of these habitats, focusing on shared water resources, eliminating deforestation from our supply chain, improving soil management, protecting the oceans and preserving biodiversity.
 We strive to support all these actions by sourcing our raw materials responsibly and promoting sustainable consumption.

 The amount of waste the world creates is rising at an alarming rate.
-The quantity of solid waste generated each year – much of which finds its way into water bodies and oceans – is expected to reach 2.59 billion tonnes by 2030 (World Bank) and to continue to grow throughout the century.
+The quantity of solid waste generated each year – much of which finds its way into water bodies and oceans – is expected to reach 2.59 billion tonnes by 2030 (World Bank (pdf, 11Mb)) and to continue to grow throughout the century.
 We need to transform how we use and reuse the world’s natural resources.
-We’re working to eliminate waste from our own activities, and going beyond that to educate, raise awareness and identify actions to reduce food waste across the globe.
+We are working to eliminate waste from our own activities and going beyond that to educate, raise awareness and identify actions to reduce food waste across the globe.

 Our expert says